jakubw7146/about-me/README.md

 ### Bio

 **_Jakub was born in Poland in 2006.
-When he was four years old, him and his parents moved to New York in which he went to school.
-Later, in highschool he joined the_** [Software Engineering Program.](https://hstatsep.github.io/)
+When he was four years old, he and his parents moved to New York where he went to school.
+In highschool, he joined his school's_** [Software Engineering Program.](https://hstatsep.github.io/)

 <br>